Retardigrades/tent-update-controller/README.md

 pip install -r requirements.txt
 ```

-If you want to use the `--watch` option, you've to run it on linux and install inotify:
+If you want to use the `--watch inotify` option, you've to run it on linux and install inotify:
 ```
 pip install inotify
 ```